snopiro/videodownloader/README.md

 Main concepts of this code is grabbing all the relevant details about the url and headers so that the server will let you download, parametrizing it, and looping through to download every segment.
 It implements threads to download multiple segments concurrently to speed up download speed (I think it speeds up at least), then uses ffmpeg to combine all the segments together.

+# also if you're an employer looking at this
+While this project's purpose is definitely NSFW, I believe there's at least some merit in the code being public and it was a pretty fun project to try to string UIPath together and python, so here it is